IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 - [TypeScript lang](https://www.typescriptlang.org/docs/) for TS

 #### Coding style
 Style should be automatically enforced by the linter and formatter.
-In VS code this is done by the following two plugins: ESLint (for linting) and Prettier (for code formatting).
+In VS Code this is done by the following two plugins: ESLint (for linting) and Prettier (for code formatting).
 Install them from **extensions** menu.

 One should use configuration files, which are available in this repo [here](/tools/js_ts-config).
 Files are organized in folders, depending of the project type (React, React Native or Node).
 All this files need to be located in the root directory of the target project.